 Nemo rolled the ball of centipedes toward her.

 “No, no!”
 Nakayama took the centipedes.
-“I hid centipedes here on purpose, so you wouldn’t have one until I knew you were ready!”
+“I hid centipedes here so you wouldn’t have one until I knew you were ready!”

 Nemo showed her the snapped arm-bones.
 He pointed to the sun.

 Nakayama’s beak became hooked like a hawk’s.
 “That cosmic scum!
 The Hurricane Planet went behind my back to give you immortality!
 Instead of just… usurping your body… as I advised…” Nakayama tilted her eyes with regret.
 “I’m sorry, Nemo.
 I should’ve been assimilated twenty years ago.
-I’d have doomed just one Earth instead of making a whole new Earth to ruin.”
+I would’ve doomed just one Earth instead of building a whole new Earth to ruin.”

 Nemo pat her lab-coat with sympathy.